markushhgo/respa/README.md

 Documentation
 -------------

-Documentation can be found in this GitHub repository (in English) and on [GitLab](https://gitlab.com/City-of-Helsinki/ohjelmistokehitys/wikis/respa) (in Finnish).
-Interactive API documentation at [dev.hel.fi](https://dev.hel.fi/apis/respa/).
+Documentation can be found in this GitHub repository (in English) and on [Gitbook](https://digipoint-turku.gitbook.io/varaamo-turku/yllapitoliittyma/aloitus) (in Finnish).

 License
 ------------